nmfs-general-modeling-tools/nmfs-general-modeling-tools.github.io/.github/ISSUE_TEMPLATE/r-package-code-review.md

 - [ ] works
 - [ ] issues uncovered

 2. Run `devtools::check()`.
+This builds the package and runs all tests.
 This mimics the CRAN check functionality, and if you want to upload your package to CRAN, this must succeed with no errors and no warnings.
-This builds the package and runs all tests.
+However, most packages will not pass this check and that is OK!
+If you think the warnings, errors, and notes uncovered by this check are acceptable for general package use, please document them below and describe why they are acceptable or if they need to be changed.
 - [ ] works
 - [ ] issues uncovered